kant/lets-twitt/README.md

   * RBENV
   * Ruby on Rails
 * Then you can clone this Repo into your local machine
-* Open the terminal in the directorty where you cloned this repo
+* Open the terminal in the directory where you cloned this repo
 * Write this in your **TERMINAL**
   ```
     $ bundle install